What Is a Gold IRA?

 Gold IRA: What It Is and How Does It Work

-Surprisingly, a gold IRA doesn’t have to just hold gold — in fact, you don’t need to hold any gold at all in one.
-Given that you can also hold silver coins or bullion, platinum and palladium in a gold IRA, a more correct term is technically “precious metals IRA.”
+Surprisingly, a gold IRA doesn’t have to just hold gold.
+In fact, you don’t need to hold any gold at all in one.
+Given that you can also hold silver, platinum and palladium in a gold IRA, a more accurate term for this type of retirement account would be "precious metals IRA."

-But the phrase “gold IRA” is more commonly used as a kind of shorthand to refer to this kind of self-directed IRA.
+But the phrase "gold IRA" is often used synonymously with this kind of self-directed IRA.
 As with a traditional IRA, your gold investments are purchased with pre-tax dollars.
 The alternative to the tax deferral a traditional or self-directed IRA affords is a Roth IRA, which is funded with money on which you have already paid taxes.
-For more detail, check out Money's best Roth IRA accounts guide.

 What is IRA gold?

 The IRS rules that govern gold IRAs are extremely detailed.
-Your IRA gold coins and bars need to conform to regulations on size, weight, design and metal purity.
+Your IRA precious metal coins, rounds, bars and ingots need to conform to regulations on size, weight, design and metal purity.

-By putting strict parameters around what defines IRA gold, the IRS can ensure that people are holding investment-grade assets in their self-directed gold IRA, as opposed to collectibles, which are not eligible for any kind of preferred tax treatment.
+By putting strict parameters around what defines IRA-eligible gold, silver, platinum or palladium, the IRS can ensure that people are holding investment-grade assets in their self-directed gold IRA, as opposed to collectibles, which are not eligible for any kind of preferred tax treatment.

 Types of gold IRAs